orbisgis/h2gis/docs/dev/ST_Extent.md

 {% endhighlight %}

 ### Description
-Return the extent that encloses the geometry collection
+Return the extent that encloses the `GEOMETRYCOLLECTION`

 ### Examples